NextEra Energy: Corporate history

 In 2018, NextEra Energy and Entergy left the Nuclear Energy Institute.
 In February of that year, it filed a lawsuit against the Institute alleging that the trade group had inappropriately cut off its access to a database of nuclear power workers.
 The lawsuit stated NEE disagreed with the Institute's priorities and that the trade group was advocating for policies that would be damaging to NextEra Energy's business; it also alleged the group was extorting NextEra Energy for $860,000 to regain access to the database.
 The Institute called the allegations "baseless".
 A judge in Florida rejected NEE's claims in September 2018.

 In June 2018, the United States Court of Appeals for the Eleventh Circuit rejected NextEra Energy's claim for a $97 million tax deduction for $200 million paid in contract fees to the federal government toward the Nuclear Waste Fund.
 NextEra Energy sought to deduct payments made between 2003 and 2010 for "the disposal of radioactive waste produced by nuclear power plants".

 In August 2018, NextEra Energy received a cease and desist order by Oklahoma state officials concerning the construction of wind turbines violating a state law intended to protect open air space.
 The law requires that developers obtain appropriate permitting from the Federal Aviation Administration or the United States Department of Defense.
 NextEra Energy had filed obstruction evaluation cases for the construction of wind turbines in Oklahoma with the FAA in March 2018, but the FAA had yet to issue determinations at the time that the cease and desist order was issued.
 The construction of the wind farm was cancelled in May 2019.

 In 2022, NextEra paid $8 million for the deaths of over 150 eagles at wind farms missing eagle permits.
 In June 2024 the company sold $2 billion in equity to BofA Securities and Wells Fargo Securities.
+On December 8, 2025, NextEra announced it would expand its partnership with Google Cloud by developing approximately 15 gigawatts of new power generation capacity by 2035 to support several large-scale data center campuses in the United States.
+On May 18, 2026, NextEra announced that deal had been reached to acquire Dominion Energy in an all-stock transaction valued at approximately $67 billion.
+In May 2026, the company acquired Caliber Resource Partners in a deal that valued the company at $1.3 billion.

 Lobbying and political influence

-In 2025, NextEra was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, NextEra was one of the donors that funded the White House's East Wing demolition and planned building of a ballroom.